Your Loan-To-Value Ratio Guide

 Mortgage

 Generally, the higher your LTV, the higher the interest rate on you loan will be.
-IN most cases, if you are over 80% LTV on your mortgage loan you’ll also be required to carry Private Mortgage Insurance (PMI).
-PMI typically becomes part of your monthly mortgage payment, in addition to your principal, interest, property tax, and homeowners insurance.
+In most cases, if you are over 80% LTV on your mortgage loan you’ll also be required to carry Private Mortgage Insurance (PMI).
+PMI typically becomes part of your monthly mortgage payment, in addition to your principal, interest, property tax, and homeowner's insurance.

-Auto Loan
+Auto loan

 A lower LTV from a higher down payment may help decrease your interest rate or the number of payments on your loan.
 Unlike a home purchase that will increase in value over time, the value of your car will most likely decrease.
-Having a lower LTV can help you from owing more on your car that its actual value.
+Having a lower LTV can help you from owing more on your car than its actual value.

 $25,000 (Loan amount)